 Sanford PROMISE provides STEM education outreach for Sanford Research.
-We’re working to inspire the next generation of scientists.
+We’re working to inspire the next generation of scientists, problem solvers, and thinkers.

 The Sanford Program for the Midwest Initiative in Science Exploration (PROMISE) was developed to connect communities in our region with cutting edge science and research.
 In 2010, Sanford Research created an outreach program to provide science, technology, engineering and mathematics (STEM) experiences for K-12 students across South Dakota and neighboring states...Learn More About PROMISE